Welcome July (Almanac 2025)

 WELCOME JULY

 July is a spectacular month where Nature is at it's most beautiful and abundant, rich with every shade of green, colourful flowers, trees with cascading canopies of leaves and dappled sunlight.
-As human beings, we are hard wired to respond positively to plants and Nature, as we are with all forms of life).
+As human beings, we love this time of year as we naturally respond positively to plants and Nature, as we do with all forms of life.

-Admiring and absorbing Nature's greenery and brightly coloured flowers amkes us feel more relaxed and calm, which in turn, raises our frequency and benefits our mood.
-Remember to take a mindful moment to treat your senses to the scents and sublteties of Mother Nature's gifts and admire the beauty that surrounds you.
-If you do this everyday, your mind, body, spirit and soul will feel all the better for it.
+Admiring and absorbing Nature's greenery and brightly coloured flowers makes us feel more relaxed and calm, which in turn, raises our frequency and boosts our mood.
+Remember to take some mindful moments to treat your senses to the scents and subtleties of Mother Nature's gifts and to admire the beauty that surrounds you.
+If you do this everyday, your mind, body, spirit, soul and whole being will feel all the better for it.

 Making sure we get plently of sunlight through the Summer months is imperative to our overall health.
-Despite what they say about Cholesterol, this is a vital component esssential for our bodies to produce Vitamin D. The problem with sun creams, despite the chemical content, is that it blocks the skin from receiving one of Mother Nature's more powerful healers.
+Despite what they say about cholesterol, this is a vital component esssential for our bodies to produce and store Vitamin D. The problem with sun creams, despite the chemical content, is that they block the skin from receiving one of Mother Nature's most powerful healing energies.

 A poem - Welcome July - speaks of the energy of the Buck Moon, named Thunder by the Western Abenaki Tribe, marking a time of growth and renewal.
-This reflects the antlers proudly matured at the height of Summer before the male Deer Bucks shed them at the end of the season to make way for new velvet-covered bone.
-This is a metaphor for life, as we shed old patterns and beliefs to evolve and grow.
+This reflects stunning antlers proudly matured at the height of Summer before the male Deer Bucks shed them at the end of the season to make way for new velvet-covered bone.
+This is a metaphor for life, reflecting the way we shed old patterns and beliefs to evolve and make way for the new.

 This month's Almanac contains key dates and seasonal events to note for the month so that you can stay in sync with Nature's natural cycles with suggestions for ways to benefit from the natural world around you.